Presbyterian’s Hefley sets FCS record with 10 TDs

 Presbyterian, located in South Carolina, threw 12 touchdowns passes as it put up 621 yards through the air against St. Andrews, an NAIA school from Laurinburg, North Carolina.

-The Blue Hose tried nine onside kicks — recovering none — and converted four of five fourth-down tries.
+The Blue Hose tried nine onside kicks — recovering the opening one after winning the toss and deferring — and converted four of five fourth-down tries.

 They outgained St. Andrews 814 yards to 315 in the victory.